tonyckc/UDA-BUA-code/README.md

           - Simulated 50% dose of source domain
           - ISICDM 2020 Challenge Dataset (<25% dose)

-Due to the restricted license of AAPM-Moyo dataset, we CAN NOT directly share the above datasets with you.
+Due to the restricted license of AAPM-Moyo dataset, we **CANNOT** directly share the above datasets with you.
 Two options for you:

 **Get the datasets from our:** - You can get the license for the AAPM-Moyo dataset by following the instructions at https://www.aapm.org/grandchallenge/lowdosect/ .
 If you have get the access right from AAPM, you can email us (ck.ee@my.cityu.edu.hk) to provide the given proof.
 Then, we will share with you a download link including all the above datasets.

-**Simulate by yourself:** - We provide a simulation file that can be used to process your dataset.
+**Simulate by yourself:** We provide a simulation file that you can use to process your dataset.

+**Pretrained Source Domain model**
+We provide a source-trained model in 'pretrained_model/' folder.
+This model is trained on AAPM-Moyo 2016 dataset.
+You can also use your own pre-trained model.
+Please set the correct model path at [init.py](https://github.com/tonyckc/UDA-BUA-code/blob/main/init.py#L202).

-## Training your model
+## Training
-1. download the Fundus dataset at https://drive.google.com/file/d/1zTeTiTA5CBKOCPq_xVRajWVKUtjjPSrF/view?usp=sharing and put it into the dir at "your_path/fundus/*"
-2. create the environment as required by the requirement file
-3. set key training parameters for train.py file:
-     - "datasetTrain" - source domains, such as [1,2,4]
+1. All hyperparameters are in [init.py](https://github.com/tonyckc/UDA-BUA-code/blob/main/init.py).
+Some important settings include
-     - "datasetTest" - target domain, such as [3]
+- "self.target": target domain, including  'AAPM_5', 'AAPM-50', and 'ISICDM'
-     - "data-dir" - where your dataset as step 1
-     - "label" - determine the objective ( OC or OD ?)of validation for best model choice.
-4. run train.py and you will get the saved model
-## Visualization using saved model
-1. set the you wanted model dir in test_visulization.py
+- "self.baseline_type:" choose different models for training.
+Our model is named "ours_new".
+You can choose other baseline methods but need to set the [self.baseline = True](https://github.com/tonyckc/UDA-BUA-code/blob/main/init.py#L68)
+- "self.data_root_path": path for dataset
+- "self.root_path": path for training results
-2. run test_visualization.py
+2. Run train.py

-## Demo: Fast testing on a target domain using the provided .ckpt model
-We offered a .ckpt file at https://drive.google.com/file/d/1-ntNwztBANmKnkf6VBZqEWGPqYL5sWg-/view?usp=sharing (OD - Target domain=4 - ASD=0.831 - Dice=0.936 ).
-You can use this model to get a fast testing process on the OD #4 target domain using test_visualization.py
+## LDCT image denoising/reconstruction benchmarking methods for unsupervised domain problems
+We provide wide LDCT image denoising/reconstruction benchmarking methods for unsupervised domain problems.
+You can choose different model names at [self.baseline_type](https://github.com/tonyckc/UDA-BUA-code/blob/main/init.py#L68):
+- [ClycleGAN](): self.baseline_type = 'clycle'